- Curriculum/Instruction Home

 - Career and Technical Education classes offered at Buford and CHS (see below)

 - Courses for high schoolers and adults at Charlottesville-Albemarle Technical Education Center (CATEC).
+See videos showcasing each of the programs at CATEC here.

 - For life skills and transition-planning services for students with special needs, click here.